 - Turn the computer back on and select Safe Mode with Networking.

-- Reconnect to the Internet then download and run a malware detection and removal tool such as Malwarebytes or Norton Power Eraser.
+- Reconnect to the Internet then download and run a malware detection and removal tool.

 - Once the virus is removed, delete all encrypted files and restore clean versions from Carbonite’s cloud backup service.

 If you run the anti-malware software and believe the computer is still infected, or if you have trouble booting your computer in Safe Mode with Networking, contact an IT professional to help you wipe the computer clean and remove the virus.
 Another option is to use Carbonite to restore your files to a new or different computer.

 Important Note: As soon as your computer is virus-free, contact the Carbonite Customer Care Team and tell them what happened.
 They’ll be able to guide you through the process of restoring clean versions of your files.
 Carbonite’s award-winning, U.S.-based Customer Care Team is available seven days a week.